ProfXwing/karabiner-colemak/README.md

 # What's this Extend thing?
 For information about the Karabiner implementation, read https://github.com/ProfXwing/extend-karabiner For information about Extend in general, read https://dreymar.colemak.org/layers-extend.html

+# Little warning
+This script may only work when qwerty is set as the input source.
+The layout will likely work incorrectly if you use a different layout.
+Make an issue here if there's any problem with that and I'll come up with a solution for you.
+It's pretty easy to switch the original layout.
+It would be slightly difficult to implement every source layout, though.